 I had tanned my whole life, risked my health my whole life, because I had thought a tan made me “prettier.”
 And now I might be scarred for life … on an area of my body I could hardly hide: my face.

 Thankfully, I found a wonderful new plastic surgeon and sought a second opinion, and he performed a revision operation on the scar about a month and a half after my first two procedures.
 I was hopeful about the outcome, but the recovery process was long and arduous, as my new doctor didn’t want me to do anything at all to risk the scar breaking open again as it healed.
 He essentially had to cut out the entire old scar and start fresh.
 This entire process caused me to lose a massive amount of skin on the right side of my face and the new scar was about five inches long.
 I had dissolvable stitches and layers of surgical glue on my face for almost three weeks, as well as pretty intense swelling due to the trauma of having had three operations in less than two months.

 During this season of my life … I watched so many things die.
 My social life.
 My dating life.
 My summer.
 My normal, everyday existence.
 Going out in public without being stared at.
 Being able to touch my face or sleep comfortably or even cry.
-One day I was crying from frustration with it all and wanted nothing more than to bury my face in my hands and bawl, just really let loose.
-But I couldn’t, because I couldn’t risk compromising the scar on cheek.
-Carrie Underwood’s song “Cry Pretty” really spoke to me because not only could I not cry pretty, I couldn’t cry at all without potentially causing damage to my scar.
+One day I was crying from frustration and I wanted nothing more than to bury my face in my hands and bawl ... just really let loose.
+But I couldn’t, because I couldn’t risk compromising the scar on my cheek.
+Carrie Underwood’s song “Cry Pretty” really spoke to me, because not only could I not cry pretty, but I couldn’t cry at all without potentially causing damage to my scar.